CleverCloud/cliparse-node/README.md

    overrides the `required` setting.
  - `complete`: a function returning completion results for the option (or a promise of results).
 Default value: a function returning an empty result.
+ - `expects_value`: does the option expect a value?
+Default: true.
+Rather than setting it yourself, use `flag`.

 ### `flag`

-Shorthand for flags (ie options with boolean values, defaulting to `false`)
+Shorthand for flags (ie options with boolean values, defaulting to `false`, doesn't expect a value)

 ```javascript
 flag(name, opts);